AndersDeath/diary2/000-current.md

 # 01 November - Wednesday - Yerevan - 398 day of immigration

 Today I was working on entities for my nx setup.
 It was interesting and nice.
 I'm going to finish working on it.
 BRsided that I was learning German and doing other things.
 I pissed off of dR SMILE.
 These morons didn't send money to me again.
 It makes me really angry.
 I really want to finish working for them as soon as possible.
+I pissed off.